JohnLoza/scorpio-sauce/doc/clients.md

 ```

 ## /api/clients **POST Request**
-creates a new client record and returns the client object
+Creates a new client record and returns the client object

-requires the full client object, the billing object is optional
+Requires the full client object, the billing object is optional

 ### Response
 ```json